Affordable Care Act Issues Physicians Need to Know

 High Deductibles and other Cost Sharing

-It is estimated that the law will reduce the number of people without health insurance by 25 million by the year 2023.
+It is estimated that the law will reduce the number of people without health insurance by 26 million by the year 2024.
 New insurance regulations will cap cost-sharing and mandate minimum benefits for most health plans.
-Shopping for, and enrolling in, health insurance will eventually be less complicated.
+Shopping for, and enrolling in, health insurance will be less complicated.
 Insurers will be prohibited from denying or renewing health coverage based on a patient’s pre-existing condition or health status.
 Annual and lifetime dollar limits on essential health benefit coverage will also be banned (plans that existed before March 23, 2010 may be subject to annual dollar limits) and plans can no longer drop enrollees from coverage when they get sick.

 Despite these positive changes, the new system will undoubtedly pose challenges to physicians and other health care providers.
 Many of the currently uninsured and newly insured may not understand health coverage concepts like deductibles and coinsurance, leading to cost-sharing collection problems.
 Reflecting trends in existing employer-sponsored health plans, many Marketplace plans will have significant deductibles and other cost sharing requirements.